mila-iqia/training/README.md

 * We leave it as an option to provide tweaked numbers as well.
     * Obviously not all tweaks are equals, you can find below a list from the most desirable kind of tweaks to the least desirable.
-    NB: that some models have configurable hidden layers, obviously modifying those values are not valid optimizations
+    NB: Some models have configurable hidden layers, obviously modifying those values are not valid optimizations
     NB2: Not all models are worth optimizing
+    NB3: Not all configuration will work but at least one should
-    NB3: Some code change might be required for specific vendor
+    NB4: Some code change might be required for specific vendor

         1. argument change (batch size, worker/process count, etc..) (no code change)
         2. environment i.e execution in an optimized container (no code change)
         3. code tweak